 Every design feature makes good sense from an anatomical and physiologic perspective.

 The learning curve of donning the socks might give you pause, but so will blisters, and once you get these socks on your feet your blister troubles might be over.

-Sock connoisseurs and aggressive hikers, take note of ArmaSkin!
+Sock connoisseurs and aggressive hikers, take note of this ArmaSkin review!

 My husband was casting envious glances toward these anti-blister socks, so I let him borrow them for two hikes while he was breaking in a new pair of leather hiking boots.